What Is Manual Testing? Types, Pros, And Cons & How To Perform?

 How to Perform Manual Testing?

-Performing manual testing requires a systematic approach and attention to detail.
-Testers begin by analyzing the requirements and creating test cases based on various user scenarios.
-They execute these test cases, record the results, and meticulously report any discrepancies or bugs encountered.
-The process involves a series of actions, including installation, navigation, data input, and result verification, all performed manually.
+Manual testing involves a systematic process and careful attention to detail.
+Testers start off by studying the requirements and developing test cases from different user scenarios.
+They run these test cases, document the outcomes, and thoroughly report any differences or bugs realized.
+The process entails a sequence of steps, such as installation, navigating, entering data, and checking results, all done manually.

 To make this testing effective, testers follow a well-defined process:

-Defect Reporting and Tracking: Testers report the identified defects, providing detailed information such as steps to reproduce the issue, expected behavior, and actual behavior.
-These defects are then tracked and managed using a defect-tracking tool, allowing the development team to address them.
+Defect Reporting and Tracking: Defects reported by the identified defects are presented by the testers with all the details like steps to reproduce the defect, expected and actual behavior.
+These defects are tracked and managed through a defect-tracking tool so that the development team can fix them.

-Test Closure: Once all the test cases have been executed and defects have been resolved, testers conduct a final round of testing to ensure that all the identified issues have been successfully resolved.
+Test Closure: After running all the test cases and having resolved the defects, the testers carry out the last round of testing to ensure that all issues found have been effectively addressed.
 They document the overall test results and provide a summary report.

 What Are the Different Types of Manual Testing?